AelfScanProject/aelfscan-server/doc/token-transfer-monitoring-design.md

 # Token Transfer Monitoring System Design

 ## Overview
 This document outlines the design for a comprehensive token transfer monitoring system for AElfScan.
-The system monitors blockchain transfer events and sends metrics to Prometheus for alerting and analysis.
+The system monitors blockchain transfer events using time-based incremental scanning and sends metrics to Prometheus for alerting and analysis.

 ## Architecture

 ### Core Components
-1. **TokenTransferMonitoringWorker** - Scheduled background worker
+1. **TokenTransferMonitoringWorker** - Scheduled background worker with startup delay
-2. **TokenTransferMonitoringService** - Business logic and data processing
+2. **TokenTransferMonitoringService** - Business logic and time-based data processing
 3. **OpenTelemetry Integration** - Metrics collection and transmission
 4. **Prometheus** - Metrics storage and alerting